pieterjanv/openai-streaming-voice-chat/README.md

 # OpenAI Streaming Voice Chat

 Speak to one of OpenAI's models with reduced latency.
-This is a proof of concept for a voice chat application that uses OpenAI's API to generate responses to your speech in real time.

 The latency is reduced by dividing the response in paragraph-sized chunks.
 As soon as a chunk is fully generated, the audio is requested and added to the response.
 This allows the audio to be played while the next chunk is being generated.